epam/ai-dial/docs/user-guide.md

    ![](./img/param-replay-icon.png)

 2. In the **Message template** window, you can substitute sections of your original message with [variables](#variables) under the **Set template** tab.
 To achieve this, copy a segment from your original message and paste it into the first input box.
-Then, in the second input box, introduce a variable using the format: `{{Variable name|Default value}}`.
+Then, in the second input box, introduce a variable using the format: `{{Variable name}}`.
 For instance, in our example, we have replaced "France" with the `{{Country}}` variable.

    ![](./img/param-replay-form.png)